IsaHu-dev/Film-Memory-Quiz-Night/README.md

   - Bright accent colors such as "Deep Pink" (DF0B75) and "Dragonfruit" (EB59A2) draw attention to critical actions or alerts, improving user engagement.
 Together, this palette supports user-friendly interactions by balancing readability, visual emphasis, and emotional appeal, creating a seamless and intuitive experience.

   - Additionally, the high contrast between buttons and their backgrounds ensures that they are accessible to a wide range of users, including those with visual impairments, by adhering to accessibility guidelines.
-The web application has a high score on Lighthouse.

 ![Colour Swatch](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/colourswatch.png)